bvibber/wasm2swf/readme.md

 ## How?

-The old FlasCC/CrossBridge compiler for C/C++ is an existence proof for the possibility of running C-like code in AVM2.
-The frontend compilers are done for us from whatever produced the WebAssembly, so it has a smaller footprint than an entire compiler set.
+The old Alchemy/FlasCC/CrossBridge compiler for C/C++ is an existence proof for the possibility of running C-like code in AVM2.
+In contrast, here the frontend compilers are done for us from whatever produced the WebAssembly, so `wasm2swf` has a smaller footprint than an entire compiler set.

 ### Wasm and AVM2 similaries